pesobreiro/customerDropoutMembership/README.md

 contrasting groups of subjects.
 Random Survival Forest is an extension of Random Forest allowing efficient non-parametric analysis of time to event data [@Breiman_2001].
-This characteristics allow us to surpass the Cox Regression limitation of the proportional hazard assumption, requiring to exclude variables which not fullfill the model assumption.
+This characteristics allow us to surpass the Cox Regression limitation of the proportional hazard assumption, requiring to exclude variables which not fulfill the model assumption.
 It was shown by @Breiman_2001 that ensemble learning can be further improved by injecting randomization into the base learning process - a method called Random Forests.
 The random survival forest was developed using the package PySurvival [@Fotso_others_2019].